Americas Best In Medicine Logo

 Motion = Light : Matter

-The word motion does not encapsulate all of the complex interactions in the universe.
-Therefore, we can move further into an abstract or absolute definition and use the word change.
+However, the word motion does not encapsulate all of the complex interactions in the universe.
+We should move further into an abstract or absolute definition and instead use the word change.

 Or: